 Several dosages are required between months intervals.
 However, those between the ages of 9 - 14 years need only 2 doses, with the second dose administered after 6 months of the first dose.

 People between the ages of 15 - 45 years need 3 doses of the vaccine.
 The second dose will be given 2 months after the first dose has been administered, the third shot usually comes 4 months after one is vaccinated with the second dose.

 With this schedule, it takes about six months for the 3 doses of the HPV vaccine to be administered.
-The complete doses of the HPV vaccine at Medical Express Clinic in London are available for people in the recommended age group to be vaccinated.
+The complete doses of the HPV vaccine are available for people in the recommended age group to be vaccinated.

 People within the ages of 9 - 45 years are advised to get vaccinated against HPV to protect them from the types of HPV that lead to cancer or genital warts.
 It is advised that children should also get vaccinated so that they can be fully protected even before they start getting involved in sexual activities.